joeholley/tomolink/docs/userguide.md

 * Using scores to track the intensity of the relationship
 * Putting timestamps in the score field to track the age of relationships or create expiring relationships
-* Establishing an enumeration where different score values represent different relationship states
+* Using an enumeration where different score values represent different relationship states (`1`: 'pending', `2`: 'accepted', `0`: 'deleted', etc)
 * and more!

 If you don't have a compelling use for the score field, we recommend that you simply store a integer `1` as the score for active relationships.
 In this way, you could easily 'deactivate' relationships without deleting them by setting the score to `0`.

 Feel free to choose how you use and interperet the score on a per-relationship-type basis.
-We suggest using the same system for every relationship of a given type in order to keep complexity managable.
 Please have a look at the [use case tutorials](use_case_tutorials.md) document for full explanations of some of the advanced ways of scoring relationships.

 ## Relationship parameters
 When sending an update to the Tomolink service, you must always specify the source and target user IDs, the relationship, and the change to the [score](#using-scores) (the _delta_).
 Currently you must also specify the _direction_ of the relationship, but this should be considered likely to change in the future.
 Some illustrative examples: